-All operations performed shall be fully described by the operating surgeon in writing (or dictated) immediately after surgery.
+All operations and procedures performed within the surgical services department (ie; surgical suites, endoscopy suite, Cath lab, interventional suite, c-section suite, etc) shall be fully described by the operating surgeon or proceduralist in the EMR, hand-written, or dictated immediately after surgery.
 The operative report shall include:

 - 1. name and hospital identification number of the patient,

 - 2. date of the surgery,

 - 3. name of the specific surgical procedure(s) performed and their indications,

-- 4. the name of the surgeon(s) and assistants or other persons who performed surgical tasks, and a description of the specific significant surgical tasks that were conducted by practitioners other than the primary surgeon/practitioner,
+- 4. the name of the surgeon(s) and assistants or other persons who performed surgical tasks, and a description of the specific significant surgical tasks that were conducted by Practitioners other than the primary surgeon/Practitioner,

 - 5. techniques, findings,

 - 6. complications, if any,

 - 7. technical procedures used,

 - 8. type of anesthesia administered,

 - 9. specimens removed or altered and prosthetic devices, grafts, tissues, transplants, or devices implanted, if any,

-- 10. pre-operative and postoperative diagnosis, - 11. estimated blood loss.
+- 10. pre-operative and postoperative diagnosis,

+- 11. estimated blood loss.